Jai Ho! (You Are My Destiny): Commercial performance

 On March 23, 2009, the song debuted at number ten in Australia on the official ARIA Singles Chart, It ultimately peaked at number one, and became their second number one for two straight weeks.
 "Jai Ho!
 (You Are My Destiny)" was certified platinum by the Australian Recording Industry Association (ARIA) for shipment of 70,000 copies of the single.
 The song debuted at seventeen on the New Zealand Top 40 on 23 March 2010.
 It has peaked at number two.

 In the United Kingdom, the song entered at number twenty on the UK Singles Chart.
 On April 11, 2009, the song peaked at number three up 35.5% selling 44,128 digital downloads.
 In April 2010, the song returned to the top 100 at number 60 selling 4,579 copies, after it was featured on Dancing on Ice finale.
-As of October 2017, "Jai Ho!
-(You Are My Destiny)" has sold 605,000 digital downloads and is the group's second best-selling single in the United Kingdom.
-Across Europe, the song reached the top five in Belgium (Flanders and Wallonia), Finland, France and Italy.
+As of March 2026, "Jai Ho!
+(You Are My Destiny)" has sold over 1 million digital downloads and is the group's second best-selling single in the United Kingdom.
+Across Europe, the song reached the top five in Belgium (Flanders and Wallonia), Finland, Croatia and Italy.

+In France, "Jai Ho (You Are My Destiny)" debuted at number 5 early May 2009, becoming Pussycat Dolls's third top five and Scherzinger's first.
+Two weeks later, the song peaked at number 3, tying with "I Hate This Part", remaining 5 weeks at the top three and 32 weeks in total.
+"Jai Ho (You are My Destiny)" is the group's third longest-running song on the French Singles Chart after "When I Grow Up", tying with "I Hate This Part".

 Music video

 Background and synopsis

 An accompanying music video for "Jai Ho!
 (You Are My Destiny)" was directed by Thomas Kloss, in the Vienna Transport Museum Remise, a tramway museum in Vienna, Austria, while A. R. Rahman filmed his scenes in Los Angeles days before the 81st Academy Awards.
 The video premiered on the VH1 Top 20 Video Countdown on March 21, 2009.
 The clip recreates the last scene from the movie, Slumdog Millionaire.
 The video starts off where Scherzinger is followed by a mystery man through the marketplace, while her bandmates record him.
 On the second verse, Scherzinger is separated from the rest of the group and sings and dances.
 Several clips of Rahman appear throughout the video, enhanced with special effects and filmed against a green screen.
 The remainder of the video focuses on dance routines inspired by Bollywood.

+Due to unknown reasons, the video uploaded on YouTube is blocked in India.